FAQ FOR RESIDENTS - NOISE COMPLAINT MONITORING

 What are My Responsibilities?

-Self-Installed Noise Monitoring is part of an investigation against state or local laws, there are a number of requirements in this process.
-We confirm that you are comfortable to comply with these requirements in our pre-installation process.
+Self-Installed Noise Monitoring is part of an investigation against state or local laws or code/ordinance, there are a number of requirements in this process.
+To ensure that this process is authorised by you, legal and will produce results that can assist in resolving noise complaints, we need you to confirm that you are comfortable to comply with these requirements in our pre-installation process.
 Yes, this is fine-print, but it is important you read and understand.
 These are listed below:

 Click on the button below for more general FAQ relating to noise complaints